 AACOM is concerned that scientists at osteopathic medical schools are underutilized in NIH research and underrepresented on NIH Advisory Councils and study sections.

-Building on report language highlighting concerns in the FY22 and FY23 omnibus appropriations bills (PLs 117-103 and 117-328), a bipartisan, bicameral group of 23 lawmakers led by Senator Martin Heinrich (D-NM), Senator Roger Wicker (R-MS) and Representative Susie Lee (D-NV) submitted a July 2022 letter urging Acting NIH Director Dr. Lawrence A. Tabak to implement a plan to expand funding opportunities for research in osteopathic medicine.
+Building on report language highlighting concerns in the FY22 and FY23 omnibus appropriations bills (PLs 117-103 and 117-328), a bipartisan, bicameral group of 23 lawmakers led by Senator Martin Heinrich (D-NM), Senator Roger Wicker (R-MS) and Representative Susie Lee (D-NV) submitted a July 2022 letter urging acting NIH Director Dr. Lawrence A. Tabak to implement a plan to expand funding opportunities for research in osteopathic medicine.

 AACOM thanks Congress for acknowledging this disparity.
 Yet, to date, the NIH has taken no overt action to address the concerns raised by Congress regarding COM underfunding and underrepresentation.
-Therefore, AACOM requests that the LHHSE Subcommittee include report language directing NIH to take concrete steps to increase osteopathic research and representation.

-COMs receive only 0.1% (\$64.2 million) of NIH funding compared to 43% (\$23.9 billion) for MD institutions.
+COMs receive only 0.1 percent (\$62.5 million) of NIH funding compared to 43 percent (\$23.6 billion) for MD institutions.
 Additionally, there are no DOs among the 3,233 study section reviewers (compared to 493 MDs) and only two DOs among the 462 National Advisory Council members (compared to 213 MDs).
 If this disparity in funding and representation continues, NIH will miss a key opportunity to bolster its capacity to address some of the Nation's most pressing health threats.
-A plan to increase funding for COMs and representation from COMs on National Advisory Councils and study sections is needed to strengthen research in the areas of primary care community-based services and health disparities of rural and underserved populations.
-AACOM urges LHHSE to direct NIH to create a plan to increase funding for COMs and representation from COMs on National Advisory Councils and study sections that includes a structured partnership with the osteopathic medical education community and incentives for principal investigators from COMs.
+A plan to increase funding at COMs and representation from COMs on National Advisory Councils and study sections is needed to strengthen research in the areas of primary care, community-based services and health disparities of rural and underserved populations.

 AACOM appreciates the opportunity to share our LHHSE FY24 funding priorities and looks forward to continuing to work with the Subcommittee on these important matters.
+For questions or further information, please contact David Bergman, JD, Vice President of Government Relations, at dbergman@aacom.org.